ljmerza/webpack-static/README.md

 - Write all your ES2015+ Javascript code in `src/js` and SCSS styling in `src/style`.
 Store static assets in `src/static`.
 Organize HTML files the way you like.
 - Available commands:
   - `npm run build`: Build files to the `dist` folder.
 Transpiles down to ES5 and bundles all JS into `app.bundle.js`.
 Transpiles SCSS to CSS and adds prefixing into `style.bundle.css`.
 Copies static assets and HTML over, and bundled CSS and JS gets added to HTML file.
-  - `npm run start:dev`: Run `webpack-dev-server` at `localhost:9000`.
+  - `npm run start`: Run `webpack-dev-server` at `localhost:9000`.
 Includes live reloading on any Javascript/SCSS/HTML changes.
-  - `npm run start`: Builds files and runs a local production server on `localhost:8080` with `http-server`.
+  - `npm run start:prod`: Builds files and runs a local production server on `localhost:8080` with `http-server`.
   - `npm run run lint:js`: Lints JS with ESLint.
   - `npm run lint:styles`: Lints SCSS stylesheets with stylelint.
   - `npm run lint:html`: Lints HTML for a11y issues using pa11y.